kroy3/kroy3/README.md

 ## Outside the lab

-Music production and acoustic guitar, science documentaries, the history of molecular biology, and creative visual projects.
+Playing guitar, science documentaries, the history of molecular biology, and creative visual projects.
 Originally from Bangladesh, currently in Iowa City, IA.

 ---